 When I got a little older I stopped caring what people thought about me.

-When I got much older, I realized they weren’t thinking about me at all.
+When I got much older and wiser, I realized they weren’t thinking about me at all.